whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/BOOKMRKS-MTHRFCKR/awesome/webdev/awesome-inspire.md

 * [Heroku](https://www.heroku.com) - Cloud application platform; very easy to scale.

 ## Testing

-##### Before you launch, these are good tools to make sure your site is ready for stardom.
+##### Before you launch, these are good tools to make sure your site is ready for stardom

 * [Browserling](https://www.browserling.com/) - Cross-browser test your website.
 * [Checkbot](https://www.checkbot.io) - Browser extension that tests your website follows 50+ SEO, speed and security best practices.